splunk/observability-workshop/docs/servicebureau/teams.md

 You can add other recipients, by clicking **Add Recipient**{: .label-button .sfx-ui-button-blue}.
 These recipients do not need to be SignalFx users.

-However if you click on the link **Configure a single policy for alerts of any severity** you can configure every alert level independently.
+However if you click on the link **Configure separate notification tiers for different severity alerts** you can configure every alert level independently.

 ![Multiple Notifications](../images/servicebureau/single-policy.png)